 Create a simple Teepee tent with some basic bamboo joined at the top and covered with material.
 Adding rugs, blankets and pillows make it all the more inviting.
 Little ones will love to crawl inside and close up the tent door while they play hide-and-seek or peek-a-boo.
 Keeping with the general tone of the room, you can do a lot to emphasize the color scheme with the dramatic visual impact a teepee makes.

 Who doesn’t love camping at 3 years old?
-With a bit of ingenuity you can construct a simple “tent” over you 3 year old’s twin size bed and they’ll feel like they’re spending the night under the stars.
+With a bit of ingenuity, you can construct a simple “tent” over your 3 year old’s twin size bed and they’ll feel like they’re spending the night under the stars.
 Adding tree prints gives the whole room that “forest” feel.
 It’s a winner for kids who love being outside in nature.

 A Little Boho